 Regardless of the route selected, the proposed Project will impact several hundred acres of agricultural land, there is the potential for a range of environmental impacts to soil, wetlands, woodlands, wildlife, archaeological sites, waterways, and, conservation properties.
-If approved by the PSC, the Department recommends WE-GO be required to hire an IEM for the duration of the construction of Project.
-The IEM should be hired in consultation with and the approval of the PSC, DATCP, and WisDNR and all reports generated by IEM should be shared with the PSC, DATCP, and WisDNR.
+However, the Department believes the potential magnitude of environmental impacts do not constitute the need for an IEM.